ries9112/learnr-dev/README.md

 # learnr-dev
-A copy of https://github.com/zoews/learnr with a different name
+A copy of https://github.com/zoews/learnr with a different name so I can use Python chunk functionality but keep working version of learnr for exercise checks in R chunks